Miss-Defy/MATLAB_Examples/README.md

-parameters starting with gSyn are the maximal conductances of synapses when a cell talks to an other cell it is modeled like an increase in current from 0 to some maximal value, just like in channels opening
+parameters starting with gSyn are the maximal conductances of synapses when a cell talks to an other cell it is modeled like an increase in current from 0 to some maximal value, just like in channels opening.